JYL1217/Music-Data-Analysis/README.md

 ![Correlation Heatmap of Features](results/Correlation%20Heatmap%20of%20Features.png) The heatmap provides insight into the correlation between digitial engagement and streaming metrics across platforms (Spotify, YouTube, TikTok, Apple Music, etc), to help identify which features are most interelated.

+## Data Preprocessing
+The data is loaded from a CSV file, and several preprocessing steps are performed:

+1. Handling Missing Values:
+Columns with over 50% missing values are dropped.
+Rows with missing 'Spotify Popularity' values are also removed.
+2. Feature Encoding:
+Categorical features (like 'Artist') are encoded using LabelEncoder to make them suitable for machine learning models.
+3. Data Cleaning:
+Comma characters in object-type columns are removed.
+The remaining columns are converted to numeric values.

 ## Model Training and Evaluation